siudn/base-wars/README.md

 * Get hit by the asteroids three times, and you are lost in the space forever.

 **BE AWARE, IT IS NOT A NOLAN FILM WHERE YOU COME BACK HOME TO THE FUTURE.**

+###### If you are ready to get lost in the space download base-wars according to your system:
+<a id="raw-url" href="https://github.com/siudn/base-wars/blob/main/Base%20Wars/Base%20Wars%20Win/Base%20Wars.exe">Windows</a>

+This project was created in a timely manner in a hackathon hosted by NJIT.